 Meg Smith graduated from McMaster University’s school of physiotherapy in 1999.
-She subsequently completed a fellowship in Sport Physiotherapy at the University of Western Ontario’s prestigious Fowler Kennedy Sport Medicine Clinic.
+She subsequently completed a fellowship in Sport Physiotherapy at Western University’s Fowler Kennedy Sport Medicine Clinic.

-Meg’s areas of interest include orthopaedic and sports injury management.
-To this end, Meg is certified in acupuncture and is credentialled as a Certified Strength and Conditioning Specialist and a Fellow of the Canadian Academy of Manipulative Physiotherapy.
+Meg’s areas of interest include musculoskeletal physiotherapy and sports injury management.
+To this end, she holds certification in acupuncture, is a Fellow of the Canadian Academy of Manipulative Physiotherapy and a Certified Strength and Conditioning Specialist.

 Cyril Moss is a graduate of the University of Waterloo.
 In addition to his role as clinic co-director, he is a member of the National Strength and Conditioning Association and a Certified Strength and Conditioning Specialist.
 Cyril oversees fitness testing, training program design and strength and conditioning for individual athletes and sports teams.